rdbharti/Kubernetes-Hands-On---Deploy-Microservices-to-the-AWS-Cloud/section-15-EKS-Running-Kubernetes-on-AWS-CLoud/commands-used.md

 Start your cluster!
 ----------------------

-eksctl create cluster --name fleetman --nodes-min=3
+eksctl create cluster --name fleetman --nodes-min=3 --version=1.22 {//There is some issue StorageVolume in version 1.23}